MasqueradeSW/Tournment/README.md

 ### 3.2 Deadline

-The deadline for registrations is Saturday October 30, 2022 11:59 PM UTC-7.
+The deadline for registrations is Friday October 21, 2022 11:59 PM UTC-7.
 After this date, new entries will not be accepted, and no one will be added to the roster.